bcrafton/NeuralNetwork/Cuda/readme.txt

 shell command and the command to execute the code for 100 iterations.
 The user only needs to modify the script for their name and directory on the discovery cluster and execute: bsub< NN_cuda.bash

+This code does not actually compute the neural network ... the implementation was a bit much and was not successful